coderbolu/workflow/README.md

 Bootstrap: involves copying and pasting, it is a content delivery network.
 "Class 2, week 5- 43 minutes".
 It is for fast-paced building. tailwind is rigid.
 " you can search for bootstrap5 template".

+There are 2 ways of using bootstrap:
+1. copy the starter template